Cormac Bradley

 After a week that saw snowfall over large parts of Dublin and further afield on Friday, Sunday was, by comparison, a pleasant spring day with sunshine and a gentler breeze than the previous Sunday.
 The forecast had been a mixed…

-Blustery Day on the Water in Viking Marine DMYC Dinghy Frostbites at Dun Laoghaire Harbour
+The forecast suggested a North Easterly breeze for the Viking Marine DMYC Dinghy Frostbites at Dun Laoghaire Harbour

 Sunday’s Viking Marine DMYC Dinghy Frostbites in Dun Laoghaire Harbour were a test for organisers and competitors alike.
 The forecast suggested a North Easterly breeze, produced on the day, though it was from an ENE direction.
 Wind strength had been predicted…